Laetrile/Amygdalin (PDQ®)–Patient Version

-- Laetrile is another name for a chemical called amygdalin.
+- Laetrile is another name for amygdalin.
 Amygdalin is found in the pits of many fruits, raw nuts, and plants (see Question 1).

-- Laetrile is given by mouth as a pill or by intravenous injection (see Question 4).
+- Laetrile is given by mouth as a pill or by intravenous (IV) injection (see Question 2).

-- Laetrile has shown little anticancer effect in laboratory studies, animal studies, or human studies (see Question 5 and Question 6).
+- Laetrile has shown little anticancer effect in clinical studies (see Question 4).

 Questions and Answers About Laetrile/Amygdalin